callmesusan/callmesusan/README.md

 - 👀 I’m interested in bringing great ideas to life.
 - 🌱 I’m currently learning a lot.
 - 💞️ I’m looking to collaborate on the future.
-- 📫 How to reach me...
+- 📫 How to reach me: follow me